lyz-code/blue-book/docs/parkour.md

 ### Glutes stretch

-- From lying down face up on tabletop
+- From lying on the floor face up on tabletop
 - Cross one leg over the other
 - Grab the other leg with both hands and bring it towards you while you push the other with one of the elbows